luxonis/depthai-python/docs/source/components/nodes/tof.rst

 - Increase camera FPS.
 It goes up to 160 FPS, which causes frame capture to be the fastest (6.25ms between frames).
 This will reduce motion blur as ToF combines multiple frames to get the depth.
 Note that 160FPS will increase system load significantly (see :ref:`Debugging <Debugging DepthAI pipeline>`).
 Note also that higher FPS -> lower exposure times, which can increase noise.
 - Disable phase shuffle temporal filter.
 This will introduce more noise.
 - Disable phase unwrapping.
-This will reduce max distance to 1.87 meters (utilizing 80MHz modulation frequency), so about 1 cubic meter of space will be visible.
+This will reduce max distance to 1.87 meters (utilizing 80MHz modulation frequency), so about 1 cubic meter of space will be visible (very limited use-cases).
 - Enable burst mode.
 This is irrelevant if shuffle filter and phase unwrapping are disabled (see diagram above).
 When enabled, ToF node won't reuse frames (lower FPS).

 In the diagram above, the less frames are combined (bottom of the diagram), the less motion blur there is.
 The more frames are combined (top of the diagram), there's more filtering (better accuracy) but it results in more motion blur.